Kenyan Copyright Law

 Registration is not compulsory

-Significantly the amendment makes it quite clear that registration is not compulsory – it says that the author of copyright works or a holder of copyright may register his or her works at the Registry.
+Significantly the amendment makes it quite clear that registration is not compulsory – it says that the author of copyright works or a holder of the copyright may register his or her works at the Registry.

 The amendment further makes it clear that third parties may access copyright works through the Registry, on payment of a fee.